jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 serving static [JSON](https://www.json.org/json-en.html) files generated from Markdown posts in your Jekyll site.

 JSON is a popular cross-language method of transferring data on the web, without all the presentation layer of HTML.
-The files you output will be similar to a REST API in a server-side language like Ruby, Python or Node.
+The files you output will be similar to a REST API in a server side language like Ruby, Python, or Node.
 You'll be able to see them directly in the browser as `/foo.json`.
-They can be used to build a custom frontend using Angular, React, Vue and so on.
+They can be used to build a custom frontend using Angular, React, Vue, and so on.

 A huge inspiration to write this tutorial was a [post](https://forestry.io/blog/build-a-json-api-with-hugo/) written by [Régis Philibert](https://forestry.io/authors/r%C3%A9gis-philibert/).
 It's about doing the exact same thing in [Hugo](https://gohugo.io/).

 I hope that this solution in Jekyll is elegant, too.
-You just need to define some [layouts]({% link _docs/layouts.md %}) and write a [plugin]({% link _docs/plugins.md %}) to convert your content to JSON. **Don't be afraid if you're not familiar with Ruby** --- the language that Jekyll is written in.
-It's similar to Python, and you'll get a hang of it quickly.
+You will need to define a number of [layouts]({% link _docs/layouts.md %}) and write a [plugin]({% link _docs/plugins.md %}) to convert your content to JSON. **Don't be afraid if you're not familiar with Ruby** --- the language that Jekyll is written in.
+It's similar to Python, and you should get a hang of it quickly.

 By the end of the tutorial, you'll expose the following API: